-The Romantic Road in Bavaria, Germany is not an actual road but is a set of country roads that traverses Bavaria from the north in Wurtzburg to the Alps in the south at Fussen.
+Germany’s Romantic Road in Bavaria is not an actual road but a set of country roads that traverses Bavaria from the north in Wurtzburg to the Alps in the south at Fussen.
 The term was created by American tourist agencies in the fifties to attract American tourists to these beautiful parts of Germany.
-The Romantic Road has a wonderful mix of medium size towns and tiny villages that have survived allied bombing during World War Two.
+Germany’s Romantic Road has a wonderful mix of medium size towns and tiny villages that have survived allied bombing during World War Two.
 Come along with me as we drive the Romantic Road in Bavaria, Germany.

 Everyone loves Rothenburg ob der Thauber!
-We did too, even though it is very touristy.
+Naturally, we started our tour of Germany’s Romantic Road here in Rothenburg.
 Rothenburg is one of the few German medieval towns that has survived World War Two in spite of the fierce bombing that happened all around it.
 Its medieval walls, which surround the entire old village center, provide an awesome reminder of the past as well as beautiful views of the old rooftops.
 Unfortunately, we were only able to spend about four hours in Rothenburg but we enjoyed every minute of it.

 Rothenburng ob der Tauber, Germany – Gorgeous flower arrangements in Burggarten, near the old entry gate and tower